-Here are my picks for the best small kitchen appliances, and there's a few that may surprise you.
+Here are my picks for the best small kitchen appliances that can save you time, and/or money.
+Coffee makers were left out since that's a no brainer, but there's a few in here that may surprise you.

 If you're a serious chef, baker or bread maker, the KitchenAid Artisan Series Stand Mixer is one of the best small kitchen appliances you could invest in, and it's made in America.
 It packs the most horsepower, has some of the best reviews and color choices.
 My mom loves hers so much she leaves it out all the time!
 The best part is you can turn it on and walk away, letting the machine do all the heavy kneading whipping, mashing, etc. It retails for $349. but you can save a lot by using this link.